 What support services are available to faculty?

-The Office of Online & Distance Education offers assistance in planning and delivering distance courses and programs.
+Your Distance Education Campus Coordinator and point of contact for UNL distance and online initiatives, Renee Batman can offer assistance in planning and delivering distance courses and programs.
 Innovative Instructional Design sponsors ongoing Faculty Development opportunities and networking opportunities such as faculty demonstrations and luncheons, a Summer Institute for Online Teaching and college specific activities.
 In addition, instructional designers provide individual consulting and support throughout course development and delivery.

 Are there any special copyright issues I need to be aware of when developing an online course?